akshayjadhav83/apna-collage/README.md

 # apna-collage
-This is my first repositary
+This is my first Git repositary
 Authur- akshay jadhav